BuildingResearch/security/README.md

 Connect and run
 ```

+We present a video of our simulation results [here](https://youtu.be/vM_n1t92NJg).

+## Simulation results

+There is a folder for every benchmark and anomaly detection with a '''main''' file.
+Go to the path of the benchmark in Matlab and then run
+'''
+main
+'''

 ## Benchmarks

-We used bechmarks 3, 13 and 14 from https://datacenterhub.org/dataviewer/view/neesdatabases:db/structural_control_and_monitoring_benchmark_problems/
+We used bechmarks 3, 13 and 14 from [here](https://datacenterhub.org/dataviewer/view/neesdatabases:db/structural_control_and_monitoring_benchmark_problems/)